puppetlabs/puppet-docs/source/puppet/5.3/install_windows.markdown

     msiexec /qn /norestart /x puppet-agent-1.3.0-x64.msi
     msiexec /qn /norestart /x <PRODUCT CODE>

-When you uninstall Puppet, the uninstaller removes Puppet's program directory, the Puppet agent service, and all related registry keys.
-It leaves the `$confdir`, `$codedir`, and `$vardir` intact, including any SSL keys.
+When you uninstall Puppet, the uninstaller removes Puppet's program directory, the Puppet Agent services, and all related registry keys.
+It leaves the [`$confdir`](https://puppet.com/docs/puppet/5.3/dirs_confdir.html), [`$codedir`](https://puppet.com/docs/puppet/5.3/dirs_codedir.html), and [`$vardir`](https://puppet.com/docs/puppet/5.3/dirs_vardir.html) intact, including any SSL keys.
 To completely remove Puppet from the system, manually delete the `$confdir`, `$codedir`, and `$vardir`.

+{:.task}
+## Upgrade from 32-bit Puppet to 64-bit Puppet on Windows

+The easiest migration path to upgrade is to compensate for redirection, using the `$system32` fact,  available in [Puppet 3.7.3](https://docs.puppet.com/puppet/3.7/release_notes.html#puppet-373) and later.
+This fact automatically compensates for file system redirection.
+You need to ensure any manifests also use this fact, and that any modules you are using are not affected by redirection.
+The best way to do this is to check the READMEs for the module.

+The installer specifically stores information in different areas of the registry to allow rolling back to the 32bit agent.

+For more information, see [compensating for redirection] (https://puppet.com/docs/puppet/5.3/lang_windows_file_paths.html#compensating-for-redirection).